HabanaAI/Model-References/PyTorch/nlp/DeepSpeedExamples/deepspeed-bert/README.md

 required for multi-server demo.
 Multi-server configuration for BERT PT training has been verified with up to 4 servers, each with 8 Gaudi cards.

 Before execution of the multi-server demo scripts, make sure all network interfaces are up.
-You can change the state of each network interface managed by the habanalabs driver using the following command:
+You can change the state of each network interface managed by the `habanalabs` driver using the following command:
 ```
 sudo ip link set <interface_name> up
 ```
-To identify if a specific network interface is managed by the habanalabs driver type, run:
+To identify if a specific network interface is managed by the `habanalabs` driver type, run:
 ```
 sudo ethtool -i <interface_name>
 ```
 #### Docker ssh Port Setup for Multi-Server Training

-By default, the Habana docker uses `port 22` for ssh.
+By default, the Intel Gaudi docker uses `port 22` for ssh.
 The default port configured in the demo script is `port 3022`.
 Run the following commands to configure the selected port number , `port 3022` in example below.

 ```bash
 sed -i 's/#Port 22/Port 3022/g' /etc/ssh/sshd_config